The areas of SEND provided for:

 How the school involves outside agencies:

-The Head Teacher, with the support of the Learning Support Co-ordinator as appropriate, is responsible for involving external agencies in the education of children needing additional support.
+The Principal, with the support of the Learning Support Co-ordinator as appropriate, is responsible for involving external agencies in the education of children needing additional support.
 External agencies will usually conduct more specialist assessments to inform planning or measure a pupil’s progress, give advice on the use of new or specialist strategies or materials, and in some cases provide support for particular activities.
 In consultation with parents and where appropriate, the support of an external professional may be sought via a GP consultation, an NHS referral or a private appointment with a specialist.
 In some cases there may be an additional cost involved to parents.
 The following list contains some of the external agencies that may be consulted:

 Arrangements for handling complaints: